-Furthermore, all beings constantly undergo change throughout their entire existence.
-Everything your fetal body was comprised of was due to your mother eating food which came from other things, and after your birth your body is sustained by yourself consuming other parts of nature which are also composed of recycled material from the rest of nature.
-We have even learned that all the atoms of your body are cycled out and replaced over years.
+Next, we must recognize that all living beings constantly undergo change throughout their entire existence.
+Everything your fetal body was comprised of was the result of your mother eating food which in turn came from other parts of nature.
+Then after your birth, your body sustained its form, and grew, by consuming other things just as your mother did.
+And all those things too were composed of material recycled from the rest of nature.
+We have even learned that all the atoms of your body are slowly but constantly cycled out and replaced over the years.

-So I would like to add another little poetic analogy to this section for anyone who gets some enjoyment from them:
+In light of this point I would like to add another poetic analogy to this section for anyone who gets some enjoyment from them:

 Sands are blown into little dunes

-3. Death is another state of beings – a normal state
+3. Death is another state of being – a normal state

 Death is not new to you and me.

-So-called ‘death’ is the state of all beings
+So-called ‘death’ is the state of us all